NBISweden/workshop-genome_annotation/location.md

-# Maps & Travel Info
+# Location & Travel Info

+The workshop will take place in the SciLifeLab building at Uppsala Biomedical Center (BMC), Husargatan 3, Uppsala.

 ## Uppsala Biomedical Center (BMC)